-The ANU Bachelor of Engineering degrees are accredited by Engineers Australia, which requires ALL students MUST complete 12 weeks (420 hours) of full-time work experience outside the University during their studies.
+The ANU Bachelor of Engineering degrees are accredited by Engineers Australia, which requires ALL students MUST complete 420 hours of work experience outside the University during their studies.
 At ANU, this is completed through the ENGN3100 course.

-• For Bachelor of Engineering (Honours) (AENGI) and Bachelor of Engineering (Research and Development) (Honours) (AENRD) students, a minimum of 8 weeks (280 hours) must be in an engineering environment, under the supervision of a qualified engineer.
+• For Bachelor of Engineering (Honours) (AENGI) and Bachelor of Engineering (Research and Development) (Honours) (AENRD) students, a minimum of 280 hours must be in an engineering environment, under the supervision of a suitably qualified engineer.

-The remaining 4 weeks can be in any sort of employment.
+The maximum 140 hours can be in any sort of employment.

 Besides accreditation, the work experience has the following two purposes: